zsparal/api-documentation/source/reference/v2/orders-api/list-order-refunds.rst

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the ``testmode`` query string parameter is also available.
+If you are creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the ``testmode`` query string parameter is also available.

 .. list-table::
    :widths: auto